 Univ’s students have access to excellent facilities.
 Two 24-hour libraries provide constant access to workstations and resources.
 The College has its own sportsground, squash court and impressive boathouse.
 The active student body engage in many extracurricular opportunities, including open mic nights, garden plays, board games society and welfare teas.
 Students can apply for a variety of grants to fund academic travel, the purchase of academic books, and participation in extracurriculars to help them make the most of their time at Oxford.

-Though having a claim to be Oxford’s oldest college, we are thoroughly forward thinking in aspiration and modern in outlook.
+We may have a claim to be Oxford’s oldest college, but we are thoroughly forward thinking in our aspirations and modern in our outlook.

 Read more on the college website.

 …a living and working environment in which I feel entirely supported by tutors, support staff and fellow students alike.

 …a place full of people who are unapologetically friendly.

 …weekend morning brunch in the hall with your friends.

 …a beautiful place where you can let your mind wander.

 …a supportive chat over a warm cup of tea whenever you need it.

 To compare facilities across different colleges, please visit our College Facilities Table.